 Busulfan injection is a cytotoxic drug.
-Follow applicable special handling and disposal procedures1.
+Follow applicable special handling and disposal procedures.

-17 PATIENT COUNSELING INFORMATION
+PATIENT COUNSELING INFORMATION Mvelosuppress

-Advise patients of the possibility of developing low blood cell counts and the need for hematopoietic progenitor cell infusion.
+Advise patients of the possibility of developing low blood cell counts and the need for hematopoietic progenitor on the possibility of developing low blood cell counts and the need to internatioplet progenitor cell infusion.
 Instruct patients to immediately report to their healthcare provider if feve develops [see Warnings and Precautions (5.1)].